TerdyTheTerd/alterum/README.md

  - Access shulker inventory without placing the shulker down!
  - Increase your HP with Heart Cannisters: These can be crafted with rate materials, or acquired as loot from certain bosses
  - Create Hopper filters with item frames

+# Creative Server
+The creative server is a very basic Plots server.
+Players can freel purchase plots with currency they have earned from playing on the network.
+Players can merge plots together, use world edit commands inside their plots and grant other players access to build inside their plot.
+For a full list of commands available for Plots, please see: [Plot Squared Commands](https://intellectualsites.gitbook.io/plotsquared/features/commands)
+A basic guide is as follow:
+ - Purchase the plot you are standing in (if its available) with */plot buy*
+ - Add a Member to the plot with */plot add <username>* This grans the user build rights to your plot while you are online, otherwise you can trust users with the */plot trust <username>*.
+This will grant them complete access your plot, even when you are offline
+ - Using */plot merge* you can merge together two adjacent plots, assuming you own them both

+# Minigames
+Under construction, but the plans are to have:
+ - Parkour
+ - Elytra Race
+ - "Lethal Company" inspired randomized loot collector minigame
+ - "Chained Together" inspired parkour minigame